 Don't Purchase Pre-Made Easter Baskets

 You may feel tempted to buy the pre-wrapped Easter baskets at the store.
 After all, that will save you a lot of shopping time.
 But resist the urge.
 Those baskets are overpriced and often contain junky items that will break after only a few hours.
 Your kids will enjoy gifts tailored to their tastes more than a pre-made basket.

 If you have kids, you know they outgrow new clothes in a matter of months.
 Don't purchase clothing your children will only wear once.
 Instead, approach Easter on a budget and get them an accessory or two to update an outfit they already have.
 A new headband or shoes will satisfy your child's desire to dress up and cost you much less money.

 By following these tips this Easter, not only will you save money on the holiday festivities -- you'll create long-lasting memories with your family and friends that'll make them excited for what's in store next year.

 And if you're not sure how you can afford Easter (or your bills once Easter is over), you could use the help of a trusted personal loan lender like Atlas Credit.
-Apply online or in-store at one of our Longview, Austin, Waco, or Fort Worth locations today to qualify for a good or bad credit personal loan from $100 to $1,300 and make your 2018 Easter a huge success!
+Apply online or in-store at one of our Texas or Oklahoma locations today to qualify for a good or bad credit personal loan from $100 to $1,400 and make your Easter a huge success!